nmshd/documentation/_docs_integrate/10-connector-installation.md

 1. Uncomment the volume mapping in the created `docker-compose.yml` file
 2. Create a folder where the log files shall be placed.
 Make sure that the process in the container has write access to the folder e.g. by executing `chmod 777 <folder>` on your created folder.
 3. replace `</folder/of/your/choice>` with the path to your created folder

+## Troubleshooting

+If you encounter any problems while setting up the Connector, head over to the [Troubleshooting]({% link _docs_integrate/12-connector-setup-troubleshooting.md %}) site.